seldon/scrapy/docs/topics/selectors.rst

       ...

-You can see several namespace declarations including a default "http://www.w3.org/2005/Atom" and another one using the "gd:" prefix for "http://schemas.google.com/g/2005".
+You can see several namespace declarations including a default "http://www.w3.org/2005/Atom" and another one using the `gd:` prefix for "http://schemas.google.com/g/2005".

 .. highlight:: python